Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Simulating extreme hourly precipitation

 with penalty parameter \(\lambda\).
 The GP distribution has infinite mean for \(\xi \geqslant 1\) and infinite variance for \(\xi \geqslant 1/2\), and since it is well established in the literature that \(\xi\) tends to be in the range between \(0.05\) and \(0.3\) for precipitation data \citep[e.g.,][]{cooley07_bayes_spatial_model_extrem_precip_retur_level, van12_spatial_regres_model_extrem_precip_belgium, papalexiou13_battl_extrem_value_distr}, we enforce \(\xi \leqslant 1 / 2\) to ease parameter estimation.
 Then, we choose \(\lambda = 7\), which gives the prior probability P\((\xi \leqslant 0.4) \approx 95\%\).

 Inference is performed with \texttt{R-INLA}, using all the spatial locations, in approximately 2~minutes.
-The posterior mean of \(\xi\) is \(0.145\), which is far away from the upper bound of \(1/2\), and corresponds well with the results of \citet{vandeskog22_model_sub_precip_extrem_blend}, who estimated \(\xi = 0.18\) with a \(95\%\) credible interval of \((0.14, 0.21)\) when modelling the yearly maxima of hourly precipitation using rain gauge data from a spatial domain that covers \(\mathcal S\).
-Subplot B of Figure~\ref{fig:marginal_bulk} displays the empirical median of the threshold exceedances, pooled in space, along with the posterior means of the threshold exceedance medians, which seem to agree well with the main temporal trends of the data.
-We evaluate the model fit using QQ plots, displayed in the Supplementary Material.
-These demonstrate a good correspondence between model quantiles and empirical quantiles.
-We once more conclude that our model provides a satisfactory fit to the data.
+The posterior mean of \(\xi\) is \(0.145\), which is far away from the upper bound of \(1/2\), and matches well the results of \citet{vandeskog22_model_sub_precip_extrem_blend}, who estimated \(\xi = 0.18\) with a \(95\%\) credible interval of \((0.14, 0.21)\) when modelling the yearly maxima of hourly precipitation using rain gauge data from a spatial domain that covers \(\mathcal S\).
+Subplot B of Figure~\ref{fig:marginal_bulk} displays the empirical median of the threshold exceedances, pooled across space, along with the posterior means of the threshold exceedance medians, which seem to agree with the main temporal trends of the data well.
+We evaluate the model fit using QQ plots, displayed in Figures~\ref{fig:qq} and~\ref{fig:qq_gp_random} in the Supplementary Material.
+These demonstrate a good correspondence between model quantiles and empirical quantiles overall, although with a slight underestimation of quantiles larger than the $1 - 1/(9 \times 92 \times 24)\approx0.99995$-quantile of hourly summer precipitation data.
+In the Supplementary Material we discuss some of the potential issues with the marginal model that might lead to this underestimation, and how they might be improved upon in future research.
+However, in any case, the marginal fit is quite reasonable, and appropriate at all levels that we consider in the data application discussed in this paper.

+The marginal model fit is further evaluated by comparing empirical moments of the observations with moments of the fitted marginal distributions, as displayed in Figures~\ref{fig:pit} and~\ref{fig:gp_pit} of the Supplementary Material.
+Even though some minor trends in bias and under/overdispersion are present in these figures, we once more conclude that our model provides a satisfactory fit to the data for this paper.